 A deeper partnerships may look a bit different for your congregation (and we are prepared to make adjustments), but the following are two examples of how congregations are currently partnering with us in this area:

-If you would like to explore establishing a deeper relationship between your congregation and the ministry, please contact Dane at 605.331.3935.
-He would love to speak with you over a cup of coffee to see how the ministry can better meet your needs!
+If you would like to explore establishing a deeper relationship between your congregation and the ministry, please contact Amy at 605.331.3935.
+She would love to speak with you over a cup of coffee to see how the ministry can better meet your needs!